With more than 20 years’ experience in communications, Lucy provides strategic direction on a range of accounts at

 Louise leads a team of strategic communicators and integrated marketing specialists based in Freshwater’s London office.
 A seasoned communications professional with more than nine years’ public and private sector experience under her belt, she has a passion for developing engaging, results-driven integrated marketing strategies.

 She joined Freshwater in 2010, fresh from what was then the UK government’s marketing and communications agency, the Central Office of Information, where she was involved in engaging regional stakeholders with central government messages.

 Having cut her teeth managing PR campaigns for major organisations and household names, she later provided senior communications counsel to clients on a variety of reputational matters in the public, media and political spheres.

 Her sector expertise is varied.
-She counts John Lewis, Freemans Grattan Holdings, Leeds City Council, the Forestry Commission and Thompsons Solicitors among the diverse list of clients she’s advised in recent years.
-She also works in close partnership with a number of UK trade unions and professional associations, including the Association of Anaesthetists and various Royal Colleges, to devise campaigns to engage, recruit and retain members.
+She counts John Lewis, Freemans Grattan Holdings, Leeds City Council, the NHS, the Forestry Commission and Thompsons Solicitors among the diverse list of clients she’s advised in recent years.
+She also works in close partnership with a number of UK trade unions and professional associations, including the Association of Anaesthetists and various Royal Colleges, to devise campaigns to engage, recruit and retain members and mobilise support around key issues affecting their sector.

 Rebecca is Director of Conference for Waterfront Conference Company – a sister company to Freshwater that has a significant presence in the transport, planning and infrastructure and energy sectors.
 Carrying more than seven years’ experience, Rebecca oversees a skilled team of conference producers, marketers, business development experts and event management specialists who deliver more than 20 market-leading events each year.

 Since joining Waterfront in 2012, Rebecca has grown its diverse portfolio of events across the planning and major infrastructure, ports, rail and energy sectors.
 Alongside a robust understanding of the ever-evolving policy agenda, Rebecca has a keen eye for the issues facing her specialist sectors.